wine-gameservers/arch-wine-fs22/README.md

 ### Linux Distribution

-Please refer to your linux distribution on how to install docker and docker-compose, the image only runs on docker suppported operating systems using the x86_64 / amd64 architecture, arm/apple is not supported.
+To install Docker and Docker Compose, please consult the documentation specific to your Linux distribution.
+It's important to note that the provided image is intended for operating systems that support Docker and utilize the x86_64 / amd64 architecture.
+Unfortunately, arm/apple architectures are not supported.

 ### Server License

-GIANTS Software ships the game with a dedicated server tool this means you can only run a server if you purchase an additional license from the Giants.
-You cannot host and play on a server with the same license, this means you need to buy everything twice in order to run the server and play on it.
-The steam version of the game is not supported to run as server inside docker, but you can use it to play on the server.
+GIANTS Software provides a dedicated server tool with the game, which means that in order to run a server, you will need to purchase an additional license from GIANTS.
+It is not possible to host and play on the same server using a single license.
+Therefore, you will need to buy everything twice in order to both run the server and play on it.

-For the full game + all dlc you will need:
+Please note that the Steam version of the game is not supported for running as a server inside a Docker environment.
+However, you can use the Steam version to play on the server.

+To obtain the full game and all DLCs, we recommend purchasing the Farming Simulator 22 Premium Edition.
+This edition provides access to all the content, and it is the most cost-effective option to unlock all the game's features.
+Please be cautious about other versions available, as this edition ensures the inclusion of all the content you need.

 - [Farming Simulator 22 Premium Edition(https://www.farming-simulator.com/buy-now.php?lang=en&country=nl&platform=pcdigital)

-** Don't get confused about other versions, even if you own the base game this is the cheapest option to unlock all content**

 ### VNC Client

-The first time after the docker container is started you need to go trough initial installation of the game + dlc using a VNC Client, an example is VNC® Viewer.
+After starting the Docker container for the first time, you will need to go through the initial installation of the game and DLC using a VNC client.
+One example of a VNC client is VNC® Viewer.
+This will allow you to set up the game and install the necessary content within the Docker environment.

 - [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)

 ## Deployment

-The key difference between docker run versus docker-compose is that docker run is entirely command line based, while docker-compose reads configuration data from a YAML file, if you are not sure what to use I would suggest to go for docker-compose.
+The primary distinction between `docker run` and `docker-compose` is that `docker run` relies solely on command-line instructions, whereas `docker-compose` reads configuration data from a YAML file.
+If you are unsure about which option to choose, I recommend opting for `docker-compose`.
+It provides a more organized and manageable approach to container deployment by utilizing a YAML file to define and configure multiple containers and their dependencies.

 ### Docker compose
 ```
-version: "3.9"
 services:
   arch-wine-fs22:
     image: toetje585/arch-wine-fs22:latest